Avoidance is Never an Effective Conflict Style to Choose.

 Though the plant continues to be profitable, productivity has been off for several quarters.
-Rumor has it that some labor issues may be hurting efficiency.
+In addition, rumor has it that some labor issues may be hurting efficiency.

 When Sarah asked Alice to submit a productivity report, Alice glossed over the problems as temporary.
 Her Q3 easygoing, conflict avoidant approach tends to smooth over difficulty.
-Sarah followed up with a phone call, and Alice assured her that a flu outbreak was probably the culprit.
+When Sarah followed up with a phone call, Alice assured her that a flu outbreak was the probable culprit.
 “You’ll see, those numbers will bounce back.
 Things are fine!”

 However, Sarah doesn’t think the flu explains a two-quarter slide in productivity.
 She knows that avoidance is never an effective conflict style to choose.
 And she’s frustrated because Alice seems too dismissive of the problem and won’t really acknowledge any trouble.
 Alice seems to be glossing over a conflict.
 How to deal with her effectively to progress on this issue?

-When dealing with Q3 behavior that shuns confrontation, which approach can increase the likelihood of discussing a problem honestly and openly?
+Sarah is dealing with Q3 behavior that shuns confrontation.
+Which approach can increase the likelihood of discussing a problem honestly and openly?

 A. Let’s face it: Q3 is unconfrontational and will continue to gloss over the problem.
 Better to get the information from a difference source.